A Russian Jeopardy! Data Set for Question-Answering Systems: Introduction

 {\em Category:} Oooh….Chess

 {\em Clue:} Invented in the 1500s to speed up the game, this maneuver involves two pieces of the same color.

 {\em Answer:} Castling

-The Russian QA data sets are more like trivia questions and answers resembling TREC: RuBQ~\cite{korablinov2020rubq} consists of 1,500 Russian questions loaded from various ``quiz collections on the Web'' with answers linked to Wikidata entities; RuBQ 2.0 has ``2,910 questions along with the answers and SPARQL queries''~\cite{rybin2021rubq}; SberQuAD~\cite{efimov2020sberquad} contains ``50,364 paragraph–question–answer triples'' that are now publicly available; the questions were written by crowd-workers.
+The existing open-source Russian QA data sets are more like trivia questions and answers resembling TREC: RuBQ~\cite{korablinov2020rubq} consists of 1,500 Russian questions loaded from various ``quiz collections on the Web'' with answers linked to Wikidata entities; RuBQ 2.0 has ``2,910 questions along with the answers and SPARQL queries''~\cite{rybin2021rubq}; SberQuAD~\cite{efimov2020sberquad} contains ``50,364 paragraph–question–answer triples'' that are now publicly available; the questions were written by crowd-annotators.

-In this article, we observe a data set of Russian Jeopardy! questions and answers and outline a related QA task.
-The data base of questions and answers called Chgk {\em che-ge-`ka:} is freely available at \url{https://db.chgk.info/}.
+In this article, we observe a data set of Russian Jeopardy! questions and answers and outline a related QA challenge.
+The database of questions and answers called ChGK {\em che-ge-`ka:} is freely available at \url{https://db.chgk.info/}.
 Our current contribution includes the following: